Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 \subsubsection{Bridgmanite vs. post-perovskite}

 Bridgmanite and post-perovskite exhibit significantly different characteristics of hydrogen diffusion.
-Hydrogen diffuses overall faster in post-perovskite than in bridgmanite, particularly at low temperatures (\figref[c]{summary}).
-Furthermore, these two minerals show completely different hydrogen diffusivities along their crystallographic axes ({\figref{anisotropy}}).
+Hydrogen diffuses overall faster in post-perovskite than in bridgmanite, particularly at low temperatures (Figure~\ref{fig:summary}c).
+Furthermore, these two minerals show completely different hydrogen diffusivities along their crystallographic axes ({Figure~\ref{fig:anisotropy}}).
 In bridgmanite, for initial configurations with various defect distributions, the error bars of diffusion coefficients along the three directions overlap with each other, exhibiting nearly isotropic hydrogen diffusion.
 Changes in the defect distribution will affect the order of diffusivity magnitudes along different directions.
-In post-perovskite, hydrogen atoms prefer diffusing along the $x$-direction, showing a significant anisotropy.
-This pattern of anisotropy remains regardless of defect incorporation mechanisms, defect distributions in the supercell, and defect densities considered.
-Similar to the anisotropic diffusion of protons in rutile {\citep{Farver2010a}}, the diffusion pathway connecting the large open channels between the SiO$_6$ octahedra (see {\figref[b]{anisotropy}}) in post-perovskite along the $x$-direction is more favored.
-In contrast, hydrogen migration along the $y$-direction or $z$-direction involves proton transfer from one channel to another.
-Therefore, a more efficient hydrogen diffusion along the $x$-direction is observed in post-perovskite.
+In post-perovskite, hydrogen atoms prefer diffusing along {[100]} ($x$-direction), showing a significant anisotropy. {The diffusion coefficient along the [100] direction is nearly an order of magnitude faster than along the [010] and [001] directions.} This pattern of anisotropy remains regardless of defect incorporation mechanisms, defect distributions in the supercell, and defect densities considered.

+Similar to the anisotropic diffusion of protons in rutile \cite{Farver2010a} and stishovite-water superstructures \cite{Li2023}, the large open channels (see {Figure~\ref{fig:anisotropy}b}) along the {[100] direction in the post-perovskite structure likely provide ample space for hydrogen diffusion pathways, resulting in more efficient hydrogen diffusion along this direction.
+Different from {\citeA{Li2023}}, the open channels in post-perovskite are an inherent feature of its crystallography, occurring between the edge-sharing SiO$_6$ octahedra, rather than being formed due to the incorporation of hydrogen defects.
+The structural features of post-perovskite result in anisotropic hydrogen diffusion, facilitated by large open channels that enhance diffusivity.
+Consequently, post-perovskite yields a higher hydrogen diffusivity than bridgmanite, despite its higher density.}